CloaksPlus/WindowsInstaller/README.md

 Last updated on 6/8/2021

 ## Changelog
-- handeled exceptions
+- Handled Exceptions
-- got rid of the useless using statements
+- Got rid of the useless using statements
-- added a comment for people who wanna manually uninstall
+- Added a comment for people who want to manually uninstall Cloaks+
-- added taskbariteminfo thingy lol

 ## Contributing